Moving on at Miami: Osaka has won 22 consecutive matches

 Goffin, a semifinalist in 2016, was upset by James Duckworth 6-3, 6-1.
 Dimitrov was swept by Cameron Norrie 7-5, 7-5.
 No. 30 Reilly Opelka lost to Alexei Popyrin 6-4, 6-2.

-Other seeded women winning in straight sets included No. 6 Karolina Pliskova, No. 12 Garbiñe Muguruza, No. 16 Elise Mertens, No. 21 Elena Rybakina and No. 29 Jessica Pegula.
+In other women’s play, No. 10 Kiki Bertens was upset by Liudmila Samsonova, 6-2, 6-1.
+Winning in straight sets were No. 6 Karolina Pliskova, No. 12 Garbiñe Muguruza, No. 16 Elise Mertens, No. 21 Elena Rybakina, No. 23 Maria Sakkari, No. 28 Amanda Anisimova and No. 29 Jessica Pegula.

+Muguruza, who won the Dubai Championships earlier this month, improved her 2021 record to 19-4 by beating wild card Xinyu Wang 6-4, 6-1.

+“I was actually quite nervous, because this is a tournament that I love,” Muguruza said.
+“After playing well in the Middle East swing, I just wanted to keep the same energy and the same quality of tennis.”

 Pliskova dropped her first service game but settled down to sweep Zheng Saisai 6-2, 6-1.
-Muguruza, who won the Dubai Championships earlier this month, improved her 2021 record to 19-4 by beating wild card Xinyu Wang 6-4, 6-1.
 Mertens was a point from trailing 4-0 but rallied past Katie Boulter 6-4, 6-1.

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports